Americans with Disabilities Act (ADA)

 Accommodations Review Committee (ARC)

-The assciate vice chancellor of teaching and learning serves as Southeastern College’s disability services coordinator (DSC) chairs the Accommodations Review Committee (ARC).
-Other members of the ARC include the vice chancellor of academic affairs and associate vice chancellor of academic affairs.
+The director of student services serves as Southeastern College’s disability services coordinator (DSC) chairs the Accommodations Review Committee (ARC).
+Other members of the ARC include the chief academic and accreditation officer.
 It may also include further members deemed appropriate by the DSC.
 The ARC will have access to all of the documentation pertaining to the student’s request for adjustments/accommodations.
 The ARC will meet within 10 business days of receipt of the student’s signed and dated forms requesting accommodation(s) or adjustment(s).

 The DSC/ARC engages in an interactive process with the student through the campus president and academic dean(s).
 The campus president and dean, with guidance from the DSC, in cooperation with the ARC, will help applicants/students regarding the academic access process.
 The campus president or dean will contact them prior to the ARC determination to ensure that the student is involved in the process that determine what services, if any, he or she is to receive.